djonskanlyn/djonskanlyn.github.io/Readme.md

 The link to the website can be found here: [javascript project website](https://djonskanlyn.github.io/index.html).

+The link to the project github can be found here: [javascript project github]((https://github.com/djonskanlyn/djonskanlyn.github.io)).

 The website has a health and fitness theme and has 4 webpages:
 * [home](https://djonskanlyn.github.io/index.html)
 * [gallery](https://djonskanlyn.github.io/gallery.html)